JudFan/CPSC502-Project/README.md

 # CPSC502-Project
 My own prototype for my Research Project for CPSC502

+# INSTRUCTIONS:
+Unzip node_modules in the same file location as this directory.
+Make sure the unzipped result is a "node_modules" folder that contains the unzipped contents. ("node_modules" > "node_modules" > contents is not advised)

 # Libraries used:
 SpeechRecognition: https://pypi.org/project/SpeechRecognition/
 Google Text-to-Speech (gtts): https://pypi.org/project/gTTS/